felixnext/stock_trend_analysis/19-09_project-results.md

 Since we have no ground-truth data for the similarity between stocks (e.g. a dataset with user-investments), the measuring of the absolute quality of the results is difficult.

+The current recommender process uses glove embeddings based on the descriptions in the company profiles to find relevant items and filters them based on a threshold.
+The found symbols are then used to find similar stocks based on similarity across three categorical features (exchange, sector and industry).

 ## Results

 **Stock Prediction**

-From the results of the experiments and subjective test sampling, I decided to use X models (specificially the X model) for the final system, as it provided the best results.
+From the results of the experiments and subjective test sampling, I decided to use X models (specifically the X model) for the final system, as it provided the best results.

 **Recommender**